-Day 7: Saigon & The Cu Chi Tunnels
+Day 6: Saigon & The Cu Chi Tunnels

 Confront the reality of guerrilla warfare at the Cu Chi Tunnels.
-The cramped tunnels were central to a few of the war's strategic operations, including the famous Tet Offensive, and they did not escape damage.
+The cramped tunnels were central to a few of the war's strategic operations, including the famous 1968 Tet Offensive, and they did not escape damage.
 American B52 bombers dropped hundreds of missiles leaving huge tell-tale craters behind.

-war.
-Sightseeing here involves 2 hours on foot on uneven mud paths through the bush and, if you choose, crawling through some of the tunnels.
+The Cu Chi experience can be emotional for some visitors, but it offers a fascinating window into the hardship and traumas of war.
+Sightseeing here involves two hours on foot on uneven mud paths through the bush and, if you choose, crawling through some of the tunnels.

-Continue the day with further sightseeing at the Reunification Palace and the chilling War Remnants Museum, before finishing at the Ben Thanh Markets.
+Continue the day with further insights at the Reunification Palace and the chilling War Remnants Museum, before finishing at Ben Thanh Market.

 Saigon - Formally renamed Ho Chi Minh City, but still locally known by its older name of Saigon, this exuberant city is driving Vietnam forward into the modern world, but is also a treasure trove of fascinating heritage.

-It was a major base of the American military during the Vietnam War and was the seat of the South Vietnam government until the events that led to the country's reunification.
+It was a major base of the American military during the Vietnam War, and was the seat of the South Vietnam government until the events that led to the country's reunification.
 Today, the old mixes seamlessly with the new and you can wander through timeless alleys to incense-infused temples before catching up with the present in designer malls beneath sleek skyscrapers.

-Cu Chi - The tunnels of Cu Chi are an immense network of connecting underground tunnels located in the Cu Chi district of Ho Chi Minh City (Saigon), Vietnam, and are part of a much larger network of tunnels that underlie much of the country.
-The Cu Chi tunnels were the location of several military campaigns during the Vietnam War and were the Viet Cong's base of operations for the Tet Offensive in 1968.
+Cu Chi - The tunnels of Cu Chi are an immense network of connecting underground tunnels located in the Cu Chi district of Ho Chi Minh City (Saigon).
+They are part of a much larger network of tunnels that underlie much of the country.
+The Cu Chi tunnels were the location of several military campaigns during the Vietnam War, and were the Viet Cong's base of operations for the Tet Offensive in 1968.
 The tunnels were used by Viet Cong soldiers as hiding spots during combat, as well as serving as communication and supply routes, hospitals, food and weapon caches and living quarters for numerous North Vietnamese fighters.
-The tunnel systems were of great importance to the Viet Cong in their resistance to American forces and helped to counter the growing American military effort.
+The tunnel systems were of great importance to the Viet Cong in their resistance to American forces.

-Reunification Palace - Built on the site of the former Norodom Palace, is a landmark in Ho Chi Minh City, Vietnam.
+Reunification Palace - Built on the site of the former Norodom Palace, the palace is a landmark in Ho Chi Minh City.
 It was designed by architect Ngô Viết Thụ and was the home and workplace of the President of South Vietnam during the Vietnam War.
 It was the site of the end of the Vietnam War during the Fall of Saigon on 30th April 1975, when a North Vietnamese Army tank crashed through its gates.

-War Remnants Museum - Comprised of numerous buildings displaying military equipment, photographs and artefacts relating to the Vietnam War from 1961-1975.
+War Remnants Museum - Comprised of numerous buildings displaying military equipment, photographs and artefacts relating to the Vietnam War and focusing especially on the years from 1961-1975.
 This museum illustrates a harrowing period in this nation's history.

-Day 8: Mekong Delta
+Day 7: Mekong Delta

-Drive two and a half hours down to the picturesque province of Ben Tre situated along the mighty Mekong.
-This area is known as the 'Rice Basket of Vietnam', because its rich and fertile lands produce huge amounts of rice, coconuts, vegetables and tropical fruit.
+Drive two and a half hours down to the picturesque province of Ben Tre, situated along the mighty Mekong.
+This area is known as the 'rice basket of Vietnam', because its rich and fertile lands produce huge amounts of rice, coconuts, vegetables and tropical fruit.

 Spend the day exploring, travelling by motorboat between the islands and changing to smaller paddleboats in the canals.
 Sightseeing involves hopping on and off these boats, often on unsteady and slippery surfaces, sometimes without handrails or assistance.
 Return to Saigon this afternoon.